-B. Order of priorities for the granting of international assistance
+C. Order of priorities for the granting of international assistance

-- 91. Without prejudicing the provisions of the Convention, which shall always prevail, the Committee agreed on the following order of priorities with respect to the type of activities to be assisted under the Convention: - emergency measures to save property included, or nominated for inclusion, in the World Heritage List (see paragraph 74 above); - preparatory assistance for drawing up tentative lists of cultural and/or natural properties suitable for inclusion in the World Heritage List as well as nominations of types of properties underrepresented on the list and requests for technical co-operation; - projects which are likely to have a multiplier effect ("seed money") because they: - . stimulate general interest in conservation; - . contribute to the advancement of scientific research; - contribute to the training of specialized personnel; - generate contributions from other sources. - 92.
-The Committee also agreed that the following factors would in principle govern its decisions in granting assistance under the Convention: - (i) the urgency of the work and of the protective measures to be taken; - (ii) the legislative, administrative and financial commitment of the recipient State to protect and preserve the property; - (iii) the cost of the project; - (iv) the interest for, and exemplary value of, the project in respect of scientific research and the development of cost/effective conservation techniques; - (v) the educational value both for the training of local experts and for the general public; - (vi) the cultural and ecological benefits accruing from the project, and - (vii) the social and economic consequences. - 93.
+109. Without prejudicing the provisions of the Convention, which shall always prevail, the Committee agreed on the following order of priorities with respect to the type of activities to be assisted under the Convention:

+- emergency measures to save property included, or nominated for inclusion, in the World Heritage List (see paragraph 92 above); - preparatory assistance for drawing up tentative lists of cultural and/or natural properties suitable for inclusion in the World Heritage List as well as nominations of types of properties under-represented on the list and requests for technical co-operation; - projects which are likely to have a multiplier effect ("seed money") because they: - stimulate general interest in conservation; - . contribute to the advancement of scientific research; - contribute to the training of specialized personnel; - . generate contributions from other sources.

+110. The Committee also agreed that the following factors would in principle govern its decisions in granting assistance under the Convention:

+- (i) the urgency of the work and of the protective measures to be taken; - (ii) the legislative, administrative and financial commitment of the recipient State to protect and preserve the property; - (iii) the cost of the project;

+- (iv) the interest for, and exemplary value of, the project in respect of scientific research and the development of cost/effective conservation techniques; - (v) the educational value both for the training of local experts and for the general public; - (vi) the cultural and ecological benefits accruing from the project, and - (vii) the social and economic consequences. - 111.
 Properties included in the World Heritage List are considered to be equal in value.
 For this reason, the criteria proposed above make no reference to the relative value of the properties.
-A balance will be maintained between funds allocated to projects for the preservation of the cultural heritage on the one hand and projects for the conservation of the natural heritage on the other hand.
+A balance will be maintained between funds allocated to projects for the preservation of the cultural heritage on the one hand and projects for the conservation of the natural heritage on the other hand. - 112.
+Requests for emergency, training and technical cooperation shall be referred, if deemed necessary by the Secretariat, to the appropriate advisory body (IUCN, ICOMOS, and/or ICCROM) for professional review and evaluation, and its recommendations shall be presented to the Bureau and the Committee for action.

-C. Agreement to be concluded with States receiving international assistance
+D. Agreement to be concluded with States receiving international assistance

-- 94. In accordance with Article 26 of the Convention, when technical co-operation on a large scale is granted to a State Party, an agreement will be concluded between the Committee and the State concerned in which will be set out: - (a) the scope and nature of the technical co-operation granted;
+- 113. When technical co-operation on a large scale is granted to a State Party, an agreement will be concluded between the Committee and the State concerned in which will be set out: - (a) the scope and nature of the technical co-operation granted; - (b) the obligations of the Government, including the submission of mid-term and final financial and technical reports, which shall be referred, if deemed necessary by the Secretariat, to the appropriate advisory body (IUCN, ICOMOS, ICCROM) for review, and summaries of which shall be available to the Committee. - (c) the facilities, privileges and immunities to be applied by the Government to the Committee and/or UNESCO, to the property, funds and assets allocated to the project as well as to the officials and other persons performing services on behalf of the Committee and/or UNESCO in connection with the project. - 114.
+The text of a standard agreement will be in conformity with UNESCO regulations.

-- (b) the obligations of the Government; - the facilities, privileges and immunities to be applied by the Government to the Committee and/or UNESCO, to the property, funds and assets allocated to the project as well as to the officials and other persons performing services on behalf of the Committee and/or UNESCO in connection with the project. - 95.
-The text of a standard agreement has been adopted by the Committee. - 96.
-The Committee decided to delegate authority to the Chairman to sign such agreements on its behalf.
-In exceptional circumstances, or when necessary for practical purposes, the Chairman may delegate authority to a member of the Secretariat whom he will designate.
+115. The Committee decided to delegate authority to the Chairperson to sign such agreements on its behalf.
+In exceptional circumstances, or when necessary for practical purposes, the Chairperson may delegate authority to a member of the Secretariat whom he will designate.

-D. Implementation of projects
+E. Implementation of projects